ccollicutt/ccollicutt.github.io/_posts/2021-12-21-azure-functions-keyvault.md

 title:  "Azure Functions, Managed Idenity, NodeJS, and Key Vault"
 categories:
 header_image: "/img/azure-func-managed-identity.jpg"
-summary: "Apps need secrets but secrets are hard to work with"
+summary: "Apps need secrets to get secrets...or do they?"

 ---